framedsc/Sitesource/markdown/ReshadeGuides/setupreshade.md

 *Copy depth before clearing* checkbox).
 If the screen becomes what it should be you picked the right depth buffer and you can use it with the techniques that depend on it.

 ## Limitations and gotchas
-There are a couple of limitations with the current Reshade version (v4.2) which might cause some confusion.
+There are some limitations with the current Reshade version (v4.2) which might cause some confusion.
 They're listed below.

-* There's currently no DirectX12 support.
-Reshade supports DirectX 9, 10 and 11 and OpenGL.
-This means that if your game uses DirectX12 or Vulkan, you can't use Reshade, as it won't be able to intercept the rendering API and therefore your shaders won't work.
-The game likely crashes at startup.
-So to use Reshade, be sure your game is set to use the right rendering API, e.g. DirectX11.

 * When the game is an online game or actively performs network access, the depth buffer is disabled.
 Access to the depth buffer is often required as a lot of effects use the depth buffer of the game.
 Reshade actively disables access to the depth buffer if it